note that we are available on phone everyday from 14:30 pm, local time.

 (using novel exercises), especially for computer

-kids, who spend hours each day slouching in front of a computer or TV.
+kids, who spend hours each day slouching in front of a computer,

 Treating 12 years old